keinomura/clinical-note/README.md

 This programs are made for doctors.

-Advanced clinical record Templetes of a Pt summary at hospitl aadmission, at discharge and a operation record and so on.
+Advanced clinical record Templetes of a Pt summary at hospitl admission, at discharge and a operation record and so on.